krrish94/nerf-pytorch/README.md

 python train_nerf.py --config config/default.yml --load-checkpoint path/to/checkpoint.ckpt
 ```

+## (Full) NeRF on Google Colab

+A Colab notebook for the _full_ NeRF model (albeit on low-resolution data) can be accessed [here](https://colab.research.google.com/drive/1L6QExI2lw5xhJ-MLlIwpbgf7rxW7fcz3).

 ## A note on reproducibility

 All said, this is not an official code release, and is instead a reproduction from the original code (released by the authors [here](https://github.com/bmild/nerf)).